anoraktrend/BAL/README.md

 This license has the following features:

--Copyleft
+- Copyleft

--No Attribution by default
+- No Attribution by default

--Free Mirroring
+- Free Mirroring

--Contributors listed in the license
+- Contributors listed in the license

--Requires distribution of source and modified source
+- Requires distribution of source and modified source

--Requires modifications to share this license
+- Requires modifications to share this license